-FACILITY MANAGEMENT - CLOSE DOWN PROCEDURES 10 minutes FACILITATOR Say: As the camp director, once you open camp and the camp staff begins to implement your plans for operating the camp program, your attention will switch to preparing to close camp for the fall and winter and short-term usage.
+10 minutes FACILITY MANAGEMENT - CLOSE DOWN PROCEDURES FACILITATOR Say: As the camp director, once you open camp and the camp staff begins to implement your plans for operating the camp program, your attention will switch to preparing to close camp for the fall and winter and short-term usage.
 (RP-855) Like the opening procedures, your camp must have written closing procedures.
 Just as we did with the opening procedures, let's play the give one - take one game.
-Take out your paper from before and turn over the back.
+Give one - Take one Closing Procedures • 2 minutes to make your list • 5 minutes to "give one-take one" Take out your paper from before and turn over the back.
 Draw a line down the middle and at the top write "closing procedures".
 You will be given two minutes and on the left side make a list of items that need to be included in your closing procedures.
-You will have two minutes to make your list and five minutes to give one and take GO!
-Do: Allow two minutes of individual list and five minutes of activity.
+You will have two minutes to make your list and five minutes to give one and take the the second second one.
+GO!
+Closing Procedures (RP-855) inventory of program supplies Outify of exploment - Storage for the "off-assors" Do: Allow two minutes of individual list and five minutes of activity.
 Then bring the groups back together.
-Ask: What are some items that should be included in your closing procedures?
+Close out reports from staff and leadership team Wairdes facility (appropriate) Port-camp inspection Maintenance plan Ask: What are some items that should be included in your closing procedures?
 (Seek response but aim for the following): 1.
 Inventory equipment and supplies a.
 Program inventory and compare with opening inventories b.
 Quartermaster items at camp c.
 Tents or other campsite inventory items d.
 Trading post inventory (and what to do with it) e.
-Special care for any items purchased during the camp season that were not on opening inventories 2.
-Indicate quality of equipment - what can be repaired, what must be replaced?
+Special care for any items purchased during the camp season that were not on opening inventories Indicate quality of equipment - what can be repaired, what must be replaced?
 3. Store equipment for the off-season a.
 Safe from theft b.
 Safe from damage or misuse c.
 Safe from animals d.
 Safe from the weather e.
 Discuss with your council a check out policy for off-season use and a replacement plan for summer camp items during the off-season usage.
 4. Collect close-out reports from leadership team members a.
 What can be changed in the program? b.
+What needs to be changed in the facility? b.
 What needs to be changed in the facility?
 5. Winterize facilities (if appropriate) Conduct post-camp inspection with camping and facilities team to determine maintenance and repair priorities for the fall.